Chickenpox & Varicella Vaccine: What You Need To Know

 The CDC recommends that children should receive two doses of the vaccine.
 The first, between the ages of 12 and 15 months, and the second between the ages of four and six years old.

-Any adult or adolescent older than 13 years who does not have evidence of immunity to chickenpox should also receive two doses of the vaccine, given four to eight weeks apart.
+Any adult or adolescent older than 13 years who does not have evidence of immunity to chickenpox should also receive two doses of the vaccine, at least 28 days apart.
 This includes all healthcare personnel, teachers, child care workers, college students, inmates, and military personnel.

 The chickenpox vaccine has been available in the U.S. since 1995.
 Prior to widespread use of the vaccination, nearly 11,000 people were hospitalized each year with chickenpox and about 100 adults and children died.

 Side effects of vaccination are generally mild and short-lived and may include pain and redness at the site of the shot.
 One out of every 25 children who get the vaccine experience a fever and a mild rash.
-There is a slightly higher risk of febrile seizures developing in children who receive the MMRV vaccine instead of separate MMR and varicella vaccines, and the CDC advises that the MMR vaccine and varicella vaccine be administered as separate injections for the first dose.
+There is a slightly higher risk of febrile seizures developing in children who receive the MMRV vaccine instead of separate MMR and varicella vaccines, although this is rare.
+Talk to your doctor if you have any questions.

 How Do You Treat Chickenpox?

-In people who have developed chickenpox, calamine lotion and colloidal oatmeal baths may help relieve some of the itching.
+In people who have developed chickenpox, calamine lotion, colloidal oatmeal baths, or antihistamines may help relieve some of the itching.
 It is important for the person not to scratch because this can spread germs from the skin and cause an infection, which can lead to serious complications in some people.

 Acetaminophen (Tylenol) may be used to make a person with chickenpox feel more comfortable.
 Avoid using aspirin or products that contain aspirin in children under the age of 18 with chickenpox.
 Aspirin use in people with viral illnesses such as chickenpox has been associated with a higher risk of Reye’s syndrome, a condition that can cause liver and brain damage and even death.